|

 throughput per unit time on our scarce resource.
 Next we elevated the scarce resource a

-little by some incremental capital investment and our profit rose
+little by some incremental capital investment and our profit rose substantially.
+We also had to subordinate one of the

-do this.
-Finally we set out in search
+non-constraint resources at the same time in order to do this.
+Finally we set out in search of additional

-of additional market and additional capacity.
+market and additional capacity.
+We

-ramifications on our future decisions.
+our future decisions.
+However once we

-However once we aligned those decisions with our experience in
+aligned those decisions with our experience in maximizing throughput we once

-output that could be achieved.
+again surprised ourselves with the increase in output that could be achieved.
 The objective is to turn that knowledge into

 effective implementation in real life.